Coffee shops in Seoul can be found occupying virtually every street corner. For coffee lovers, the Korean capital is a caffeinated paradise.

 Hanyakbang is Korean for “medicine room” and indeed, the place’s decor with its antique furnishings and worn facades is reminiscent of an old apothecary from centuries ago.

 If you are looking for a good strong coffee blend then Hanyakbang is certainly one of the best places to visit.
-The coffee shops even roasts its own beans manually, guaranteeing maximum flavour and freshness.
-Patrons can choose from a selection of hand drip and traditional coffees.
+The coffee shop even roasts its own beans manually, guaranteeing maximum flavor and freshness.
+Patrons can choose from a selection of hand-drip and traditional coffees.

 Where: 서울특별시 마포구 서교동 408-17 3층